acbsp/bonafide.guru/en/contents.rst

 transcendental nature of the Lord and His deeds, |SP|
 recommends to study Śrīmad Bhāgavatam consecutively starting from the first song.
-In the very beginning of His multivolume work in the second song of Śrīmad Bhāgavatam, Shrila Prabhupada gives us very important
+In the very beginning of His multivolume work in the second song of Śrīmad Bhāgavatam, |SP| gives us very important
 instructions:

 **“In order to receive the real message